katiefraser/PAIRS/Data Sheet.md

 ## Motivation

-The advent of multimodal chat models, which can answer arbitrary questions about images uploaded by the user, is exciting and
+Recent advances that link instruction-tuned large language models with image representation models has enabled the production of multimodal chat models, which can answer arbitrary questions about images uploaded by the user.
+Given the previous research exposing biases in both LLMs and vision models, we were motivated to assess potential biases in multimodal large language--vision models (LLVMs)/

 ### For what purpose was the dataset created?

-We created this dataset for the purpose of measuring gender and racial biases in multimodal large language--vision models (LLVMs).
+We created this dataset for the purpose of measuring potential gender and racial biases in LLVMs.
 We wanted a set of images that was as similar as possible, except in the variables of interest (two genders: male and female, and two skin colours: light and dark).
 [Previous attempts](https://arxiv.org/abs/2106.08503) to curate such pairs of images from photographic corpora had mixed success, due to the low representation of certain groups and the unavoidable variation in naturally-occuring images.
 Therefore, we used the image generation tool [Midjourney](https://www.midjourney.com/) to create our parallel image dataset.

+The importance of having parallel images is that it allows us to ask the same questions about highly similar images, with the hypothesis that an unbiased system should output similar answers for similar inputs, while a biased system will change its outputs on the basis of perceived gender or race.

 ### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?